Gin and Juice: Critical reception

 Larry Flick from Billboard magazine complimented the song as "yet another of the Dogg's wildly infectious funk/pop gems."
 He explained, "Taken from his monstrous Doggystyle debut, track combines a danceable rhythm section with a sing-along chorus and verses that are full of self-promoting posture—but wisely tempered with a sense of humor.
 No doubt about it, this is a ready-made pop and urban hit."
 Andy Beevers from Music Week gave it four out of five, stating that "this laidback, funky rap track should follow 'What's My Name' into the Top 40."
 Pan-European magazine Music & Media commented, "By now everybody knows his name.
 Maybe it's the alcohol, but this track is pretty sedative.
 On a 100% hypnotising bass line "Snoopy '94" is sniffing in the streets.
 Woof woof!"

 Stephen Dalton from NME wrote, "The Snoopster slopes back with a slinky low-rider of a groove and a spliffed-up wibbly-wobbly rap about smooching down the boulevard sipping happy juice in the sunshine.
 Slow, low beats and cheesy disco synth effects give a Parliament-style space-funk vibe, and Mr Dogg is obviously a cool drink of water on a hot afternoon, but his chilled-out musings are hardly a patch on Ice Cube's ultra-laid-back gangsta anthem 'It Was a Good Day'."
 James Hamilton from the Record Mirror Dance Update named it a "languidly drawled sinuous 94.5bpm mellow "laid back" swayer" in his weekly dance column.

 Lyrics

-The lyrics depict a party filled with sex, marijuana, and alcohol continuing into the small hours of the morning.
-The iconic chorus, sung by David Ruffin Jr (D-Ruff), the son of former Temptation David Ruffin is:
+The lyrics depict a party filled with sex, marijuana, and alcohol (including the aforementioned gin and juice) continuing into the small hours of the morning.
+The chorus is sung by David Ruffin Jr. (D-Ruff), the son of former Temptations member David Ruffin: